Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

 ## Create a product

 Create a product to offer it on a marketplace.
-You can create a master product or create product variants, see [Create a variant](CreateVariant.md#create-a-variant-to-a-product).
+You can create a master product or create product variants, see [Create product variants](02_ManageVariants.md#create-product-variants).
 In the following, the procedure to create a master product is described.

 ### Prerequisites